bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 This will compute a new point that lines on the line that is the result of bisecting the angle ABC, and with a distance of 'r' away from vertex 'B'.

+- points{[@a],[@b]}

+This will return a new coords array where each coords point is a 'M' point composed of corresponding points in array 'a' and 'b'.

+- lines{[@a],[@b]}

+This will return a new coords array in the same manner as that of the 'points' function, except that each coords point is a 'L' point except for the first one which is a 'M' point.